 apache-jmeter-<version> –>lib –>ext -> Paste jmeter-plugins-casutg-<version>.jar and jmeter-plugins-manager-<version>.jar

-- Select ‘Test Plan’ node
+- Select the ‘Test Plan’ node

-- Right click on ‘Test Plan’ node
+- Right-click on the ‘Test Plan’ node

 - Hover the mouse on ‘Add’

 How to configure workload using ‘Arrivals Thread Group’?

 - Add the Arrivals Thread Group in the test plan by following the above-described steps

 - Provide the values for the below input fields: